 Set system payment

-This replaces the payment created by the system.
-Note that this is different to Set Mortgage payment or other adjustments as this is used as a replacement for the system payment only and it does not view any system payment as an under or over payment but rather the expected payment.
+This adjustment allows the user to set an amount that replaces the payment created by the system.
+Note that this is different to Set Mortgage payment or other adjustments as it is used as a replacement for the system payment and it does not view any system payment as an under or over payment but rather the expected payment.

 Override (use payment)

-This will either use the current system generated payment or the payment specified using ‘set system payment’.
+This adjustment will either use the current system generated payment or the payment specified using 'set system payment'.
 The value should match the system payment, any amount specified will be ignored.
+A start date and a value are required for this adjustment.

 Accrued fee (use payment)

-This will either use the current system generated payment or the payment specified using ‘set system payment’.
+This adjustment will either use the current system generated payment or the payment specified using ‘set system payment’ and apply it as an accrued fee.
 The value should match the system payment, any amount specified will be ignored.
+This can be used where a payment is reversed so a mortgage system would expect payment and then 2-3 days later when not received a reversal would be made.
+A start date is required for this adjustment.

 Set arrears balance

 This adjustment will set an amount for the arrears balance when used on a capital and interest calculation.
 This will adjust the repayments to reflect an interest only arrears balance on the account.
-A payment recalculation will be required in order to for this adjustment to take effect.
+A payment recalculation will be required in order for this adjustment to take effect.
 This can be in the form of an interest rate change or a forced recalculation adjustment.
+A start date and amount is required for this adjustment, an end date is not.

 Adjust IBB balance